mhafez1978/node-express-mysql-sequelize-api/README.md

 Methods Urls Actions:

-// Create a new Tutorial
+// Create a new Tutorial.

-router.post('/api/v1/tutorials/create', tutorials.create);
+'/api/v1/tutorials/create'.

-// // Retrieve all Tutorials
+// Retrieve all Tutorials.

-router.get('/api/v1/tutorials/all', tutorials.findAll);
+'/api/v1/tutorials/all'.

-// // Retrieve all published Tutorials
+// Retrieve all published Tutorials.

-router.get('/api/v1/tutorials/all/puplished', tutorials.findAllPublished);
+'/api/v1/tutorials/all/puplished'.

-// // Retrieve a single Tutorial with id router.get('/api/v1/tutorials/find/:id', tutorials.findOne);
+// Retrieve a single Tutorial with id.

+'/api/v1/tutorials/find/:id'.

-// // Update a Tutorial with id router.put('/api/v1/tutorials/update/:id', tutorials.update);
+// Update a Tutorial with id.

+'/api/v1/tutorials/update/:id'.

-// // Delete a Tutorial with id router.delete('/api/v1/tutorials/delete/:id', tutorials.delete);
+// Delete a Tutorial with id.

+'/api/v1/tutorials/delete/:id'.

-// // Delete all Tutorials
+// Delete all Tutorials.

-router.delete('/api/v1/tutorials/delete/all', tutorials.deleteAll);
+// Update a Tutorial with id.

 ### Plan